Expensent

 Export approved reports to QuickBooks Online, Xero, NetSuite, or Sage Intacct — Expensify handles the sync.
 Reconcile the Workspace against the card feed.
 Send the month's summary to the client.
 Close the books.

-Once you're past five or six clients, naming conventions and structure stop being optional.
-A few patterns that hold up well at scale:
+Once you're past five or six clients, the firm needs a repeatable client instruction, not a custom chase process for each person.
+A few patterns that hold up well:

-• Per-client recurring rules — Every client has 5–15 recurring invoice senders.
-Build the rules for those once per client during onboarding, then you're done.
-Rules are per email pattern + subject pattern, so a vendor that sends multiple email types gets handled correctly.
+• Per-client reviewed rules — Many clients have recurring invoice senders.
+Ask the client to create reviewed rules for those documents during onboarding.
+Rules are per email pattern + subject pattern, so a vendor that sends multiple email types can be handled correctly.

 • Shared-inbox clients — If a client uses a shared bills@company.com inbox, that becomes the single connection for that client.
 This is usually the cleanest setup because one inbox actually contains all the invoices, instead of invoices being scattered across individual employees.

+Need the general client-intake version first?
+Start with the client receipt collection workflow.
 Want the same patterns for QuickBooks-heavy firms?
-See the sibling QuickBooks for bookkeepers guide.
+See the sibling QuickBooks receipt collection guide.
 For the upstream integration details, see the Expensify integration page, and for downstream exports the QuickBooks and Xero integration pages.

 9. Frequently Asked Questions